gradyzhuo/EventStoreDB-Swift/README.md

 // the group of subscription
 let groupName = "myGroupTest"

+let persistentSubscription = client.persistentSubscriptions(of: .specified(streamIdentifier, group: groupName))

-// Subscribe to stream or all, and get a subscription. let subscription = try await client.subscribePersistentSubscription(to: .specified(streamIdentifier), groupName: groupName)
+// Subscribe to stream or all, and get a subscription. let subscription = try await persistentSubscription.subscribe()

 // Loop all results by subscription.events
 for try await result in subscription.events {